shotgunsoftware/python-api/README.md

 **v3.0.20 - 2015 May 12**

-   + Add new `MultiFactorAuthenticationFault` exception type to indicate when server communication has failed because authentication using 2FA token is required.
+   + Add new `MissingTwoFactorAuthenticationFault` exception type to indicate when server communication has failed because authentication using 2FA token is required.

 **v3.0.19 - 2015 Mar 25**